mirelark/VanishingRange/docs/architecture/system-architecture.md

 ### 11.3 Known Limitations

-- IUCN Red List polygon coverage varies by species and taxonomic group.
-Not all in-scope species have complete historical range polygon coverage.
+- Custom SDM will not use habitat threat, weather, disaster, or industrial information when determining habitat, rather instead relying on observation data and assumptions of local migration.
-- Species with sparse GBIF observation histories may have interpolated range polygons for years with insufficient data.
-Interpolated polygons are labeled as estimated.
+- Species with sparse GBIF observation histories may be lacking in specific years and remote areas and may rely on pseudo-absense generation or interpolation to compute reasonable ranges.
 - A minimum observation threshold is applied.
 Years with fewer observations than the threshold default to the prior year's range rather than generating potentially misleading polygon artifacts.
 - The 90-day data recency exclusion means the most recent sighting locations are not reflected in the visualization.
 - Ollama with Mistral 7B running on CPU produces lower inference throughput than GPU-based deployment.
 This is acceptable for scheduled batch processing but means enrichment pipeline runs are slower than they would be on GPU hardware.